Up to homotopy algebras with strict units: Notations and conventions

 \begin{remark} Truncation makes sense also for operads having arbitrary zero arity $P(0)$.
 See \ref{twominimalmodels}. \end{remark}

 According to \cite{Fre17a}, p.
 58, every unitary operad $P_+$ can be recovered from its non-unitary truncation $P$ with the help of these data, which define the category of $\Lambda$-operads, $\Lambda \Op_0$, and its corresponding variants (see \cite{Fre17a}, page 71).
-This can be written as isomorphisms of categories
+That is, we have an isomorphism of categories

 Here, $(\ )_+$ denotes the \emph{unitary extension} associated with any non-unitary and augmented $\Lambda$-operad (see \cite{Fre17a}, p.
 81).
 Namely, if $P \in \mathbf{\Lambda}\Op_0 / \Com$, its unitary extension $P_+$ is the $\Sigma$-operad defined by